hgrubbs/python_rpcfu/README.md

 Want some more data about the request and the host?
 Try changing the name of the controller in the URL from _tests_ to *_debug_tests*.
 You'll see the environ dumped in the JSON output.
 This is useful for debugging, but should be disabled in production to avoid giving unnecessary information to clients.

-JSON outputs, what about inputs?
+JSON output is fine, but what about inputs?
 --------------------------------
 You may supply all inputs via JSON as well, you can even mix and match them.
 The way to do this is to supply a query string variable named *json_args* containing your arguments.
 In the _Quick Start_ above, providing `?name=Developer` is the same as providing `{"name": "Developer"}` within the *json_args* variable.
 Passing arguments as separate query string variables is available mainly for development/debugging, and seems sloppy to deploy in production.